gvwilson/thirdbit/src/fiction/santas/index.md

 What homes?"
 Captain Clausbeard blustered.

-"Numbers eighteen through twenty-two Filibuster Street," one of the other robots volunteered.
+"Numbers eighteen through twenty-two Flump Street," one of the other robots volunteered.
 "Originally single-family bungalows,
 these attractive modern buildings have been topped up with—"